VinceNolan999/ms1-nicola/README.md

 #### Navbar and footer

 - Both have same sytling and colors for consitancy.
 This is reflected across all pages of the website.

 - Navbar located at top with 'Brand' to the left and a responsive menu on the right.
 For Mobile and tablet this is an expanding 'Hamburger' menue opening below the icon to reveal the three pages (Home, Gallery and Contact).
   On desktop the 'hamburger'  is replaced wth links for the 3 pages.

-- Navbar play button.
-Once fully implemented this will allow the user to play a singers song while in the website.

-- Footer is located at the bottom and contains a 'call to action' contact button that takes to contact page.
-Below are Social media links.
+- Footer is located at the bottom and contains Social media links.

 #### Hero Image